Mayukhmali-Das-GenAI/Mayukhmali-Das-GenAI/README.md

 Greetings, I am Mayukhmali Das, a dedicated data scientist with a profound focus on Generative AI, presently contributing my expertise at IDFC FIRST Bank.
 My journey includes enriching experiences as a Data Science Intern at CMU and Jadavpur University, where I cultivated a passion for harnessing advanced technologies to tackle practical challenges and foster innovation.

-## About Me

-- Currently, I am immersed in the realm of GEN AI technologies at IDFC FIRST Bank, exploring the realms of OpenAI Whisper, AWS Transcribe, Azure Transcription Services, GPT 3.5, GPT 4, Mistral, and other avant-garde tools.
-- My learning journey is perpetual, continually delving into the latest advancements in AI and machine learning.
-- Reach out to me: [LinkedIn](https://www.linkedin.com/in/mayukhmali-das-7237a1196/)

 ## Experience

 ### IDFC FIRST Bank